When will the children start school?

 How can I help my child prepare for school?

-We have put a video and document on the 'New Entrant Information' page to support transition.
+We have put a video and transition documents on the 'New Entrant Information' page to support transition.
 You can share these with your child and talk through what will happen when they start school.
 If your child is worried, it is best to have lots of positive conversations about school.
 Try talking about what they would like to play with, who they may see at school and remind them that they will always be collected at the end of the session.
 They may struggle to vocalise their worries, so playing with figures and acting out being 'at school' may help them to process and identify their anxieties.